Successful Self published Authors

 The popular belief is that the concept of self-publishing emerged when traditional publishing began to fumble in handling a large number of manuscripts that were coming their way.
 Self publishing today, is widely known as the new wave in the publishing industry.
 But it has always been there.
-Several authors have achieved success with self-publishing
+Several authors have been successful self published author, here we share with you some self published authors success stories.

 When Charles Dickens miserably failed to popularize his book The Life and Adventures of Martin Chuzzlewit, he decided to self publish, A Christmas Carol, which later became a huge success.
 From Marcel Proust to Martin Luther, from Emily Dickinson to Jane Austen and Virginia Woolf, self publishing as an option to assert one’s voice has been in fashion down the ages.
 Walt Whitman too did the same with the first edition of Leaves of Grass.